ThomasTolo/Dat250.Lab/DAT250-expass3.md

-DAT250 Experiment Assignment 6 Report
+DAT250 Experiment Assignment 6 Report - Thomas Tolo Jensen

 ## Technical Problems Encountered

 During the completion of this assignment, I encountered several technical challenges:

+- **Visual issue in frontend**
+  - When I started writing the javascript code for the GUI, visual part of the Poll app.
+It was just that everything looked so unsymmetrical, the option-text/upvote/downvote and vote-count were not linear for each option.
+  Fix: Used flexbox and custom CSS to align option text, buttons, and vote count in a straight line.
 - **When pressing upvote it returned downvote instead**
   - The upvote button returned a downvote because the backend used the property name upvote, but the frontend checked for isUpvote (Thus returning False).
-Changing the frontend to use upvote fixed the issue
+  Fix: Changing the frontend to use upvote fixed the issue
 - **Large File in Git History:**
   - Accidentally committed a large binary file over 100 MB, which caused GitHub to reject all pushes.
 This required cleaning the git history using `git filter-branch` and updating `.gitignore` to prevent future issues.
 - **Frontend/Backend Integration:**